rc-reding/runListCompare_r3c/README.md

 ## Usage

 ```
-python runListCompare.py tests/data/test.ini
+python runListCompare.py python runListCompare.py tests/data/ec/ec.ini
 ```

-Here `test.ini` is an ini file containing the required settings.
+Here `test.ini` is an ini file containing the desired parameters.
 It is advisable to run the above command to test that things are working with the included demo data.
-Input sequences are listed in a tab separated format, an example is provided in `tests/data/test.seqlist.txt` – the first column can be up to 8 characters in length and is used for the tip labels of the final trees.
+Input sequences are listed in a tab separated format, and an example is provided in `tests/data/ec/ec.seqlist.txt`.
+The first column can be up to 8 characters in length and is used for  tip labels of the final trees, a requirement imposed by ClonalFrameML.

+Important configurable parameters to consider include:
+- `perACGT_cutoff`: Minimum percentage of reference genome to be called in order for a sequence to be included
+- `cluster_snp`: Threshold for single linkage clustering by SNP distance
+- `varsite_keep`: Proportion of variable sites that need to be called across all sequences for site to be retained
+- `seq_keep`: Proportion of variable sites that need to be called within a sequence for the sequence to be retained